tunahanertekin/cloudy/docs/agv/learning/whatLearn/README.md

 * **Data Analytics:** Cloud computing can provide powerful data analytics tools, allowing for more advanced analysis and insights into robot performance and behavior.

-## robolaunch cloud application examples
+## robolaunch Cloud Application Examples
 You get a unified, off-the-shelf solution to deploy, manage and automate your robots with robolaunch Platform.
 You can find some example applications you can create by using robolaunch's building blocks/features.

 These applications are just to give some inspiration.
 There is no limit what you can create with robolaunch!